 What is The Arc Alliance Special Tiny House on Wheels all about?

-- Share this:
+- Share this page

 The Arc Alliance Special Tiny House on Wheels (TAASTHW) initiative seeks to address a historic, systemic and compounding problem of an adult child with Intellectual and Developmental Delays (I/DD) transitioning from a room in their parent’s house or a group home to a life of independent living and home ownership.

 Three years ago little was known about The Tiny House Revolution, yet in a short period of time the understanding, acceptance, # of builders and diversity of design has multiplied.
 In addition to the community at large, municipalities are now addressing antiquated zoning regulations allowing for Tiny Houses.

 If you are interested in learning more and how you, the company where you work, the company you own or a social group you are involved with can get involved please contact Scott Camilleri.
 215-527-5531 or email